Mexico captures No.1 drug kingpin 'Shorty' Guzman

 After the raid, clothes and bed sheets were left strewn over the tiled floor of the austere dwelling.
 Short-term lets for a two bedroom apartment in the complex run at around $1,200 a month, according to rental websites.

 Traffic snarled outside the property on Saturday evening as motorists stopped to snap photos.
-Colored lights lined the road ahead of carnival celebrations due next week.
+Coloured lights lined the road ahead of carnival celebrations due next week.

 Local builder Arturo Ramos, 35, drove with his family to see the site.
 He said there had been no extortion since Guzman took control of the area in around 2009, and now fears another cartel will try to move in.